Gone Now: Terrible Thrills, Vol. 3

-Terrible Thrills, Vol. 3 is the second compilation album by American indie pop act Bleachers, released in March 2019 as a companion to Gone Now.
+Terrible Thrills, Vol. 3 is the second compilation album by American indie pop act Bleachers, released as a companion to Gone Now by RCA Records exclusively as a set of four 7-inch singles.
+The first single, a cover of "Let's Get Married" performed by Mitski, was released in March 2019; all subsequent singles were released on a monthly basis thereafter.
 Following Terrible Thrills, Vol. 2 (2015), it is a cover album composed of songs from Bleachers' second studio album covered by female artists, as well as rare songs and demos.
-It was released by RCA Records as a set of four 7-inch singles.

 Track listing

 Unless otherwise indicated, all tracks are performed by Bleachers.